openstack-archive/murano/doc/source/appdev-guide/muranopackages/repository.rst

 When importing an application by name, the client appends any version info, if present to the application name, ``.zip`` file extension and searches for that file in the ``apps`` directory.

 When importing a bundle by name, the client appends ``.bundle`` file extension to the bundle name and searches it in the bundles directory.
-A bundle file is a json or a yaml file with the following structure:
+A bundle file is a JSON or a YAML file with the following structure:

 .. code-block:: json